How to observe adolescents and teachers in a classroom

 Behavioral role play is often used to look into thought processes and behaviors.
 David Wolfe and colleagues from the University of Toronto, Canada made use of this method and evaluated a classroom-based healthy relationship program.

 This study included classroom observations of in total 21 lessons.
 Older students were asked to participate as actors in the role playing exercise: bullying or pressuring the participants of the study for example.

-To capture all responses, they recorded the interactions on video and coded the videos in detail afterwards using The Observer XT.
-In order to assemble information about the interactions, Wolfe et al. developed a coding scheme of the following behaviors: delay, refusal, negotiation, yielding, and compliance.
+To capture all responses, David Wolfe and colleagues recorded the interactions on video and coded relevant behaviors afterwards.
+The Observer XT included the behavioral coding scheme Wolfe and his team developed: delay, refusal, negotiation, yielding, and compliance.

 These classroom observations provided the researchers with information about the strategies adolescents used when managing the interactions.
 One of the conclusions drawn was that adolescents who participated in the program showed more negotiation skills and delay tactics compared to adolescents who did not participate.

 By combining this behavioral study with a post-intervention study, these researchers are able to determine the success of an intervention program.

 Example nr.
 3: Student-teacher interaction study

 Researchers from the Netherlands (Cents-Boonstra et al. 2021) teamed up to explore patterns in teachers’ use of specific motivating teaching behaviors in relation to students’ positive engagement.
 Results from this particular study showed that specifically asking motivating questions and providing positive feedback and support during exercises were associated with subsequent positive student engagement.